 NSCLC-NOS (not otherwise specified) or NSCLC undifferentiated.
 Sometimes it is difficult for doctors to determine the type of NSCLC even after testing.

 Images used with permission from the College of American Pathologists.

 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net:

-ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to this type of cancer.
-This fact sheet is available as a PDF, so it is easy to print out.
+ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to lung cancer.
+This free fact sheet is available as a PDF, so it is easy to print.

 The next section in this guide is Statistics.
-It helps explain the number of people who are diagnosed with this disease and general survival rates.
-You may use the menu to choose a different section to read in this guide.
+It helps explain the number of people who are diagnosed with NSCLC and general survival rates.
+Use the menu to choose a different section to read in this guide.